thunderbird/atn-review-policy/README.md

 ## Data Disclosure, Collection and Management

-You must disclose how the add-on collects, uses, stores and shares user data in the privacy policy field on ATN.
-Mozilla expects that the add-on limits data collection whenever possible, in keeping with Mozilla’s Lean Data Practices and Mozilla’s Data Privacy Principles, and uses the data only for the purpose for which it was originally collected.
+You must disclose how the add-on collects, uses, stores and shares user data in the privacy policy field on ATN. the Thunderbird Team expects that the add-on limits data collection whenever possible, in keeping with the Thunderbird Team’s Lean Data Practices and the Thunderbird Team’s Data Privacy Principles, and uses the data only for the purpose for which it was originally collected.

 User data includes all information the add-on collects, regardless of the manner.
 It can be personal data actively provided by the user (such as a name or email address), technical data (such as operating system, build ID, version numbers, crash reports, activation, updates), and interaction or activity data (add-on activity data, visited URLs, console logs), including interactions with Thunderbird.